 - Blueberry spinach salad (with bacon and avocado) (You won’t believe how delicious it is with its incredible blueberry dressing)

-- Mediterranean penne pasta salad (a perfect side dish or take-along party dish)
+- Pesto pasta with vegetables (a perfect side dish or take-along party dish enjoyed either hot or cold)

 Or take a look at all of my yummy salads!